nrawat151290/Ally-Assignment/README.md

 # Responsiveness

 1. Upto width of 600px, filters and OKRs will be rendered in a stacked fashion.
-2. Above 600px, filters and OKRs willbe rendered adjacent.
+2. Above 600px, filters and OKRs will be rendered adjacent.